Assault / GBH Defence Solicitors - Manchester

 To cause grievous bodily harm(sometimes referred to as unlawful wounding) is to seriously injure or wound a person.
 Injuries that come under this category include those that result in the following:

 - Long-term disability, disfigurement or loss of sensory function

 - Significant blood loss requiring a transfusion, major treatment or substantial incapacity

 The offence of GBH can be split into two categories:

 - Wounding without intent - to cause GBH without intent, the attacker must have had the intention to assault the victim but not to cause serious bodily harm.
 Depending on the severity of the attack, this case can be dealt with by the Magistrates’ Court or the Crown Court, and carries a maximum sentence of five years' imprisonment.

-Wounding with intent - this simply means the the attacker had the intention of causing harm to the victim using unlawful force.
-These cases deal with the Crown Court and can result in a maximum sentence of life imprisonment.
+Cases of wounding with intent are dealt with in the Crown Court and can result in a maximum sentence of life imprisonment.

 CONTACT DRAYCOTT BROWNE TODAY